-Alternative WSJ-4 could connect to Preferred Alternative DEL-1a, Option DEL-1b, Alternative DEL-3, or Alternative DEL-5.
+Alternative WSJ-4 could connect to Alternative DEL-1a, Option DEL-1b, Alternative DEL-3, or Alternative DEL-5.
 The alternative would travel along the south side of Southwest Genesee Street from 31st Avenue Southwest to the west side of Fauntleroy Way Southwest.
 It would continue along the west side of Fauntleroy Way Southwest on elevated guideway before transitioning to at-grade near 37th Avenue Southwest.
 It would then turn west near Southwest Oregon Street and transition into a tunnel with a portal in the vicinity of Southwest Oregon Street and 38th Avenue Southwest.
-The alternative would have few moderate noise impacts and no severe noise impacts.
+The alternative would have fewer moderate noise impacts than Alternative WSJ-1 or Alternative WSJ-2 and no severe noise impacts.
 The majority of moderate noise impacts would occur at residences near Avalon Station and would primarily affect multi-family residences along Southwest Avalon Way between 35th Avenue Southwest and Southwest Genesee Street.
 Other single- and multi-family residences that would have moderate impacts are around the intersection of Southwest Genesee Street and 32nd Avenue Southwest.
 West of Avalon Station, multi-family residences on the north side of Southwest Genesee Street between 36th Avenue Southwest and 37th Avenue Southwest would have moderate noise impacts because of their proximity to the guideway and no acoustical shielding.

 Alternative WSJ-4 would only have two curves at a 1,250-foot radius or less.
-The first would be a 625-foot radius curve at the intersection of Fauntleroy Way and Southwest Genesee Street after Avalon Station where the track turns southwest.
+The first would be a 625-foot-radius curve at the intersection of Fauntleroy Way and Southwest Genesee Street after Avalon Station where the track turns southwest.
 The final curve would be within the cut-and-cover portion of the guideway just before entering the tunnel portal and therefore would not have an impact on surrounding residences.

-Medium Tunnel 41st Avenue Station Alternative (WSJ-5)
+Medium Tunnel 41st Avenue Station Alternative (WSJ-5a)

-Alternative WSJ-5 would only connect to Alternative DEL-6.
+Alternative WSJ-5a would connect to Preferred Option DEL-6b and Alternative DEL-6a.
 Beginning in the Delridge Segment, the alternative begins in a retained cut south of Southwest Yancy Street and follows the east side of the West Seattle Bridge connection to Southwest Genesee Street in the West Seattle Junction Segment.
 The alignment enters a tunnel at Southwest Genesee Street and 37th Avenue Southwest.
 This alternative would have the least overall noise impacts for the above-grade alternatives and no severe noise impacts.

-Moderate noise impacts are predicted along 32nd Avenue Southwest just north of the intersection with Southwest Genesee Street.
+Moderate noise impacts are predicted along 32nd Avenue Southwest just north of the intersection with Southwest Genesee Street and at one residence on the south side of Southwest Genesee Street.
 The single-family residences would have moderate noise impacts due to the close proximity to the guideway and little to no acoustical shielding.

-Alternative WSJ-5 would have a 675-foot radius curve that would be shared with Alternative DEL-6.
+Alternative WSJ-5a would have a 675-foot-radius curve that would be shared with Alternative DEL-6a.
 It would be at the Delridge Segment/West Seattle Junction Segment boundary east of West Seattle Bridge/Fauntleroy Way.
 There are no Category 1 Land Uses in the West Seattle Junction Segment.
 There are no noise-sensitive parks in the West Seattle Junction Segment.